Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 Help!
 My cat has bad breath – what's causing it?

-Are you cuddling with your cat and suddenly a foul smell hits you like a punch?
-Bad breath in cats is not only unpleasant, but often a sign that something is wrong.
-Your furry friend's bad breath can have various causes, from harmless to serious.
-But don't worry: With a few tips, home remedies, and the right care, you can quickly help your cat.
+A cuddle with your cat, and suddenly a foul odor hits you like a ton of bricks?
+Bad breath in cats isn't just unpleasant, it's often a sign that something's wrong.
+Your feline friend's bad breath can have various causes, from harmless to serious.
+But don't worry: with a few tips, home remedies, and proper care, you can quickly help your cat.

 Bad breath in cats: When does it become serious?

-A slight odor from your cat's mouth is usually normal, after all, they eat and groom themselves daily.
-But if their breath smells strong and unpleasant, you should take a closer look.
+A slight odor from your cat's breath is usually normal, since they eat and groom themselves daily.
+However, if their breath smells strong and unpleasant, you should take a closer look.

 Signs that bad breath is problematic:

-• The smell is rotten, sweet or pungent .
+• The smell is rotten, sweetish, or pungent .

-• Your cat shows changes in eating behavior (e.g. loss of appetite).
+• Your cat is showing changes in eating behavior (e.g., loss of appetite).

 • Your cat has trouble chewing or shakes its head frequently .